...

 • Recruitment Agencies: As they are experienced in hiring candidates for multiple clients, recruitment agencies already have a strong candidate network.
 They can help companies find the right talent matching all the necessary skills and expertise.

 • Employer of Record (EOR): This is a comprehensive concept that emerged in the recent past.
 This employment model helps expanding businesses in a holistic way from recruitment to initiating engagement activities for the contractors.
-An EOR covers the entire contract lifecycle including onboarding, payroll, taxes, and other administrative tasks.
+An employer of Record covers the entire contract lifecycle including onboarding, payroll, taxes, and other administrative tasks.
 An EOR also takes care of the legal and compliance factors required for the international team.
 Read through our blog to learn more about EOR benefits.

-What Are the Advantages of Hiring Independent Contractors?
+What are the Advantages of Hiring Independent Contractors?

 There are a multitude of advantages to hiring an independent contractor including a cost-effective budget, the highest talent from across the globe, and high-quality work with short-term commitment.